A Time to Stand: Plot

-Related
+Continuity

 The captured Dominion ship is the same vessel recovered in the fifth-season episode "The Ship".

 Reception

 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended not skipping this essential episode.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

-In 2016, The Hollywood Reporter rated "A Time to Stand" with the first 6 episodes of the season, collectively the 38th best episode of all Star Trek television episodes.
+In 2016, The Hollywood Reporter rated "A Time to Stand" with the first six episodes of the season, collectively the 38th best episode of all Star Trek television episodes.

-In 2016, The Hollywood Reporter also rated "A Time to Stand" along with six following episodes as the among the 20 greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
-This six-episode arc is noted for its serialized format compared to shorter two-episode pair stories that had been more common to the Star Trek franchise up to that time.
+In 2016, The Hollywood Reporter also rated "A Time to Stand" along with six following episodes as among the twenty greatest episodes (or sequences of episodes) in Star Trek: Deep Space Nine.
+This six-episode arc is noted for its serialized format, compared to shorter two-episode pair stories that had been more common to the Star Trek franchise up to that time.